Aryan-094/CLI-Crawler/README.md

-# Ethical Web Crawler for Penetration Testing
+# Web Crawler for Penetration Testing

-A powerful and ethical Python-based web crawler designed for security testing on websites where explicit permission has been granted.
+A powerful Python-based web crawler designed for security testing on websites where explicit permission has been granted.

 ## ⚠️ Ethical Warning